Denver Zoo apologizes a decade after visitor’s death - NewsBreak

 Denver Zoo apologizes a decade after visitor’s death

-DENVER — The Denver Zoo has apologized more than a decade after a Black man died following a confrontation with police on zoo grounds.
-Zoo president Bert Vescolani on Friday publicly apologized to Gail Waters for her son Alonzo Ashley’s July 2011 death, The Denver Post reported.
+DENVER (AP) — The Denver Zoo has apologized more than a decade after a Black man died following a confrontation with police on zoo grounds.
+The Denver Post reports zoo president Bert Vescolani on Friday publicly apologized to Gail Waters for her son Alonzo Ashley’s July 2011 death.
 The 29-year-old Ashley was visiting the zoo when he started acting strangely and ran to find a water fountain.
-A zoo volunteer called for police, who tackled Ashley and shocked him with a stun gun.www.abqjournal.com
+A zoo volunteer called for police, who tackled Ashley and shocked him with a stun gun.
+Ashley died during the confrontation.
+Many called for accountability for zoo staff and volunteers for failing to recognize that Ashley wasn’t a danger to the public.krdo.com

 Comments / 0